grk9993/kubernetes/readme.md

 # Creates a NodePort service with port mapping and node port specified.
 - `k create svc nodeport mydeployment --tcp=80:80 --node-port=30009 --dry-run=client -o yaml`

+# This command replaces a Kubernetes pod using the specified JSON file.
+# It forces the replacement, even if the pod is not ready for termination.
+- `k replace --force -f ./pod.json`

 # Creates a ConfigMap with username and password literals.
 - `k create cm webConfigmap --from-literal=username='myuser' --from-literal=password='pswd' -o yaml --dry-run=client`